Special Educational Needs (SEN) and/or Disabilities (D) & Inclusion

 Children's Services become involved if a referral is made to them with concerns about a child or they sometimes notify the school of concerns raised by another external agency.

 The Sutton Information, Advice and Support Service provides information to all parents of pupils with special educational needs.
 Parents of any pupil identified with SEN may contact the Sutton Information, Advice and Support Service for independent support and advice.
+Their details can be found here.

 Parents are always welcomed into the school and are a highly valued group of people.